Man accused of intentionally driving truck into BRPD officer denied bond; judge orders psych evaluation

 Black allegedly struck Sgt.
 Caleb Eisworth along Joor Road on Monday, critically injuring the officer.
 Arrest records indicate that Black had a "deep-rooted hatred" of law enforcement.

-The judge also said that Black must undergo a psychological evaluation due to a history of mental illness, and sign a protective order of no contact with the Eisworth and his family.
+The judge also said that Black must undergo a psychological evaluation due to a history of mental illness, and sign a protective order of no contact with Eisworth and his family.
 State prosecutors are also pushing for a sanity hearing.

 Early on Wednesday, Black's family extended their condolences to Eisworth and his loved ones.